gabbro246/archivetools/readme.md

 ## 📂 Usage

 ### Convert Folders to ZIP with `convertallfoldertozip.py`
-Automatically compresses all folders within a specified directory, including a verification process to maintain data consistency.
+This script is designed to compress all folders in a specified directory into ZIP archives.
+It includes a verification step to ensure that all files in the folder are properly included and match the hashes of the original files.
+If the verification succeeds, the original folder is deleted.

 **Usage:**
 ```bash